python-websockets/websockets/docs/cheatsheet.rst

     handler exits normally or with an exception.

-  * For advanced customization, you may subclass :class:`~server.WebSocketServerProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.
+  * For advanced customization, you may subclass :class:`~legacy.server.WebSocketServerProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.

 Client
 ------

-* Create a client with :func:`~client.connect` which is similar to asyncio's :meth:`~asyncio.BaseEventLoop.create_connection`.
+* Create a client with :func:`~legacy.client.connect` which is similar to asyncio's :meth:`~asyncio.BaseEventLoop.create_connection`.
 You can also use it as an asynchronous context manager.

-  * For advanced customization, you may subclass :class:`~server.WebSocketClientProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.
+  * For advanced customization, you may subclass :class:`~legacy.server.WebSocketClientProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.

-* Call :meth:`~protocol.WebSocketCommonProtocol.recv` and
+* Call :meth:`~legacy.protocol.WebSocketCommonProtocol.recv` and
-  :meth:`~protocol.WebSocketCommonProtocol.send` to receive and send messages at any time.
+  :meth:`~legacy.protocol.WebSocketCommonProtocol.send` to receive and send messages at any time.

-* You may :meth:`~protocol.WebSocketCommonProtocol.ping` or
+* You may :meth:`~legacy.protocol.WebSocketCommonProtocol.ping` or
-  :meth:`~protocol.WebSocketCommonProtocol.pong` if you wish but it isn't needed in general.
+  :meth:`~legacy.protocol.WebSocketCommonProtocol.pong` if you wish but it isn't needed in general.

-* If you aren't using :func:`~client.connect` as a context manager, call :meth:`~protocol.WebSocketCommonProtocol.close` to terminate the connection.
+* If you aren't using :func:`~legacy.client.connect` as a context manager, call :meth:`~legacy.protocol.WebSocketCommonProtocol.close` to terminate the connection.

 .. _debugging: